top of page

 Still, the song is fiction.
 No young woman is standing in front of him.
 The melody comes from a Civil War song called Aura Lea.
 But this doesn’t matter to his fans because he is sincere.

-I believe that sincerity in fiction is the key that opens the door to trust and acceptance.
+I believe that sincerity in fiction opens the door to trust and acceptance.
 And with trust and acceptance comes loyalty.
 A reader’s loyalty is the Holy Grail for authors.

 Sincerity in real life

-Is it possible to impart inspiration, wisdom, and kindness to our relatives, friends, neighbors, and coworkers without sincerity?
+Can we impart inspiration, wisdom, and kindness to our relatives, friends, neighbors, and coworkers without sincerity?
+I don't believe so.

 If we wished to be genuine both in real life and in our fiction, wouldn't we treat our fictional characters as we would anyone in real life?